rei/rei-cedar-docs/docs/components/selects/README.md

                 "description": "Sets the innerHTML for CdrSelect, used to pass in `<option>` tags.
 Leave empty if using the `options` prop."
               },
               {
+                "name": "error",
+                "description": "Error messaging text that is displayed when the `error` prop is true."
+              },
+              {
                 "name": "info",
                 "description": "Location for information link or icon markup to the right above the select field."
               },